adityasolanki205/Unified-ETL-DWH-MLOps-Pipeline/.ipynb_checkpoints/README-checkpoint.md

                     run()
     ```

-6. **Create Streaming Dataflow Job**: Now the we will be constructing the Dataflow job what will pull the data from Pub/sub , perform ETL and pull inference from Vertex AI endpoint and injest into Bigquery.
+### 7. **Create Streaming Dataflow Job**

+Now the we will be constructing the Dataflow job what will pull the data from Pub/sub , perform ETL and pull inference from Vertex AI endpoint and injest into Bigquery.
 The code for is it persent [here](https://github.com/adityasolanki205/Unified-ETL-DWH-MLOps-Pipeline/blob/main/ml-streaming-pipeline-endpoint.py)

 - **Parsing the data**: After reading the input from Pub-Sub we will split the data using split().
 Data is segregated into different columns to be used in further steps.
 We will **ParDo()** to create a split function.

     ```python
         class Split(beam.DoFn):